 Bela Ferenc Dezso Blasko was born in Lugos, Hungary on October 20, 1882.
 Lugosi was wounded in service of his country during World War I. He fled during the Hungarian Revolution of 1919 and appeared in several films made in Germany.
 A star on the stage in both the US and England, he starred in the Universal production of Dracula in 1931 and was instantly a sensation.

-He made many appearances on both the stage and film as his career progressed, however due to his heavy accent, he felt that he was sterotyped into always playing the villian.
+He made many appearances on both the stage and film as his career progressed, however due to his heavy accent, he felt that he was stereotyped into always playing the villain.
 He died on August 16, 1956 at age 73 of a heart attack and was buried in his “Dracula” cape.
 The world lost a great actor who is fondly remembered for his many horror film appearances.

 Dracula (1931), director Tod Browning

 This is the film that made Lugosi a household name and though many have tried, no one has replaced him as the Vampire King.
 Lugosi plays Count Dracula, a aristocrat who summons Renfield (Dwight Frye), a solicitor, to his castle in order to purchase Carfax Abbey in London.
 Lugosi had portrayed the Count on the British and New York stage for several years prior to the film being made, and he and Edward Van Sloan reprised their roles for the film version.

 Carl Laemmle, the producer, was initially not interested in having Lugosi appear as the count despite having received good reviews for his performance for the stage; instead, several other actors were considered including Paul Muni, Chester Morris, Ian Keith, John Wray, Joseph Schildkraut, Arthur Edmund Carewe and William Courtenay.